 Paul talks about two types of sorrow in his second letter to the Corinthian church.
 One sorrow centered on genuine repentance, including regret, and the other was a worldly sorrow that produced death.

 . . . the sorrow that is according to the will of God produces a repentance without regret, leading to salvation, but the sorrow of the world produces death.

 — II Corinthians 7:10

-In John chapter six, at the end of the chapter, Jesus is teaching a difficult lesson.
-He uses the metaphors of eating His flesh and drinking His blood.
-I think this invitation refers to a sacrificial life.
-He was about to example and called His disciples to follow in the same path of suffering and self-denial.
+In John chapter six, at the end of the chapter, after a discourse about Himself being the bread of life, Jesus is teaching His followers a difficult lesson.
+He uses the metaphor of eating His flesh and drinking His blood in His discussion to typify partaking of suffering with Him.